Hero image

 LOs: To outline why central Italy is prone to earthquakes.
 To know the details of the L’Aquila earthquake 2009.
 To assess how the character of place you have studied has been changed by its hazardous setting.
 Addresses the fault lines in Italy and impacts upon specific cities.
 Focus upon L’Aquila.
 Addresses how the character of the place has changed and applies to an exam question.
 Question: Assess how the character of a place you have studied has been changed by its hazardous setting.
 (9 marks)

-Natural Hazards- Responses and Management- A Level
+Natural Hazards- Characteristics and Vulnerability- A Level

 lauriefb8lauriefb8

-Natural Hazards- Responses and Management- A Level
+Natural Hazards- Characteristics and Vulnerability- A Level

 (0)